kckarnige/kckarnige/README.md

 The 4th rewrite of my website, built from the ground up!

 ### [Fresh NW (Formerly Neo NW)](https://github.com/kckarnige/NeoNWjsForC2) [P]
-This is my modernized remake of "NW.js for Construct 2", which installs the latest version of NW.js available for use with Construct 2.
+This is my modernized remake of the official "NW.js for Construct 2" installer.
+This installs the latest version of NW.js available, for use with Construct 2.

 ### [Legcord](https://github.com/Legcord/Legcord) [C]
 Formerly known as ArmCord.
 One of the first alternative Discord clients made from scratch, created by smartfridge.